rwbl/domoticz-quick-access-mobile/GETSTARTED.md

 # domoticz_quick_access_mobile
 A Domoticz Custom User Interface, accessible from any browser, as a responsive, mobile-first front-end.
+See "README.md".

 ## Get Started
 To get started, recommend to use the basic example with HTML file "basic.html".

 The advanced example is "index.html".
 Read the source to explore how to use - but same concept as "basic.html".

 ## Step 1
-Create a folder on the Domoticz system:
+Create a subfolder "qam" on the Domoticz system as part of the www folder:
 ```
 <domoticz-path>/www/qam
 ```